The hottest trend in U.S. cities? Changing zoning rules to allow more housing

 Kumon also happens to be a zoning connoisseur and has consulted with cities including neighboring St. Paul, which passed a major overhaul of its zoning code in October.
 He says St. Paul learned some things by watching the implementation in Minneapolis, especially when it comes to 1-to-6-unit buildings.

-For instance, he says, it's far easier to put a duplex in the backyard of a single-family house than to build a triplex from the ground up.
+For instance, he says, on a lot that already has a single-family home on it, it's far easier to put a duplex in the backyard than to build a new triplex where the house is standing.
 So if you want to encourage more lots with three units, the code should allow different formats.

 Kumon says that whenever the legal challenge is resolved, Minneapolis will be able to learn from the other cities that have followed its lead.
 And while zoning can be a weedy topic, it's a vitally important one, says Kumon.